 The parties in the approximately 300 coordinated cases, including the parties in the Equinix case, reached a settlement.
 It provides for releases of existing claims and claims that could have been asserted relating to the conduct alleged to be wrongful from the class of investors participating in the settlement.
 The insurers for the issuer defendants in the coordinated cases will make the settlement payment on behalf of the issuers, including Equinix.
 On October 6, 2009, the Court granted final approval to the settlement.
-Six notices of appeal and one petition seeking permission to appeal were filed.
-Objectors to the settlement have filed briefs in support of two separate appeals.
-The remaining objectors have withdrawn their appeals with prejudice.
+The settlement approval was appealed to the United States Court of Appeals for the Second Circuit.
+One appeal was dismissed and the second appeal was remanded to the District Court to determine if the appellant is a class member with standing to appeal.
+The District Court ruled that the appellant lacked standing.
+The appellant appealed the District Court's decision to the Second Circuit.
+On January 9, 2012, appellant entered into a settlement agreement with counsel for the plaintiff class pursuant to which he dismissed his appeal with prejudice.
+As a result, the settlement among the parties in the IPO Litigation is final and the case is concluded.